-Smith’s success on the field at ASU is evident as he had produced 32 All-Conference players, five SWAC Offensive Players of the Year, two SWAC Freshmen of the Year and one SWAC Defensive Player of the Year.
-In addition, he has produced four SWAC All-Tournament team selections and a SWAC All-Tournament MVP.
+Smith’s success on the field at ASU is evident as he had produced 48 All-Conference players, five SWAC Offensive Players of the Year, two SWAC Freshmen of the Year, a pair of SWAC Goalkeepers of the Year and a pair SWAC Defensive Player of the Year.
+In addition, he has produced 16 SWAC All-Tournament team selections and three SWAC All-Tournament MVP winners.

 Equally as impressive is the success of his players off the field in the classroom.
 Among the players under his tutelage were 2014 College Sports Information Directors of America (CoSIDA) Senior CLASS Award National Finalist Kylee Hathaway and 2013 CoSIDA/GTE Academic All-District Selection and National Soccer Coaches Association of America (NSCAA) Scholar All-Region India Pleasant.

-In the past seven seasons, Alabama State has placed 30 players on the SWAC All-Academic Teams and earned the NSCAA Team Academic Award in each of those seven seasons.
+Over the course of eight seasons, Alabama State has placed 45 players on the SWAC All-Academic Teams and earned the United Soccer Coaches Team Academic Award in seven of those seasons.
+This past year, they posted 18 in just one season on the SWAC All-Academic Team.

 In the 2016 season, Smith led Alabama State to a historic season as the Lady Hornets went 11-10-1 overall and 7-2-1 in SWAC play.
 ASU defeated Jackson State and Texas Southern in the SWAC Tournament before edging Arkansas-Pine Bluff to win the school’s first-ever SWAC Tournament title.
 With the SWAC championship, Alabama State earned the automatic qualifier for the NCAA Division I Women’s Soccer Tournament as the Lady Hornets fell in the opening round to top-ranked South Carolina, 7-0.